nibarius/learning-frida/README.md

 ## Updating gems / GitHub pages version

 * Look at https://pages.github.com/versions/ to see which versions GitHub Pages uses
+* If there is a new version of github-pages, update docs/Gemfile with the new version, then run `bundle update github-pages`
-* Update docs/Gemfile with new versions if needed.
+* Update docs/Gemfile with new versions for other dependencies if needed.
 * Run `bundle update`
-* Run `bundle exec jekyll serve` and check that everything seems to be working
+* Run `bundle exec jekyll serve` and check that everything seems to be working (running this also updates the Gemfile.lock file)

 Useful commands:
 * All gems `bundle update`